Thursday, July 24, 2008

 Nathan has been upset that he is the only one in the house that doesn't get to share a room with someone.
 He can't wait for Caleb to come and have a roommate.
 On the other hand, the girls couldn't move their things away from each other quickly enough.
 They can not comprehend why Nathan would want to share a room with anyone.
 Sad but true: you never appreciate what you have and somebody else seems to always have it better than you.
 At least that is what our kids think!

 I have a rather pricey Biblical Worldview Curriculum on my list of things to buy for school this year.
-I think it will be worth the investment and I may need to start that subject first!
+I think it will be worth the investment and I may need to start that su

 Saturday, July 5, 2008